dhlorenz/openu-thesis-template/WSL2.md

-# Configuring Proxy for git on OPENU WSL2 (Ubuntu)
+# Configuring Proxy for using git on OPENU's WSL2 (Ubuntu)

 ## Set proxy
 ```